capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 All four protocols allow you to add new fields to a schema over time, without breaking backwards-compatibility.
 New fields will be ignored by old binaries, and new binaries will fill in a default value when reading old data.

-SBE, however, does not allow you to add new variable-width fields inside of a sub-object (group), as it is the application's responsibility to explicitly iterate over every variable-width field when reading.
+SBE, however, as far as I can tell from reading the code, does not allow you to add new variable-width fields inside of a sub-object (group), as it is the application's responsibility to explicitly iterate over every variable-width field when reading.
 When an old app not knowing about the new nested field fails to cover it, its buffer pointer will get out-of-sync.
 Variable-width fields can be added to the topmost object since they'll end up at the end of the message, so there's no need for old code to traverse past them.

 **Zero-copy**